Table of Contents

 Originally settled in 1876 by people fleeing Iceland – initially because of an erupting volcano, Hecla Island has been the recipient of off and on again economic success, mostly related to the freshwater fishing industry.

-By the time the late 1960’s rolled around too many people were leaving the island, in large part because of a decline in the fisheries industry.
 To save the community and to provide employment, the islanders banded together and petitioned the Manitoba government to make the island a park.
 The park formally opened on July 26, 1975.

 Now, as part of Hecla/Grindstone Provincial Park, the island has plenty to offer the hiker, biker, kayaker, birder, and history buff.
-And in winter, it’s great place to visit for cross-country skiing.
+And in winter, it’s a great place to visit for cross-country skiing.

 Hiking on Hecla Island